fbpx

 PEXA across Australia

 The establishment of PEXA as the first, and most predominant, electronic conveyancing platform on the market brought conveyancing practitioners and financial institutions together on one digital platform.
-Since then, the use of digital conveyancing systems has transformed the way property transactions occur in Australia, with some states (including Victoria and New South Wales) making electronic conveyancing mandatory for property transactions, with the use of the once-standard paper settlements destined to be relegated to history.
+Since then, the use of digital conveyancing systems has transformed the way property transactions occur in Australia, with some states (including Victoria and New South Wales) making electronic conveyancing mandatory for property transactions.

 Electronic conveyancing mandates are also in place in South Australia for the electronic lodgement of documents with Land Services SA.
 Although similar laws have been adopted in Tasmania to prepare for the inevitable shift to electronic conveyancing, the platform is not currently available.